juliehutchinson001/udacity_google_scholarship/reflections.md

 >- By adding the meta viewport tag to the head element of the html document, we tell the site to match the screen's width in device independent pixels.
 This allows the page to reflow content to match the screen sizes, whether rendered on a small mobile device or on the laptop.

+>- the content property of the meta tag will first contain a width of the viewport that I want this page to be viewed

 ```html

 <meta name="viewport" content="width=device-width,initial-scale=1">